JamesClonk/notes/coffee.md

 - Basic AeroPress recipes generally produce a more "clear", smooth, watery, fruity result.
 Suited well for fruity coffees.
 - V60 produces more "full", dry-mouth, texture, heavy result than AeroPress.
 Suited well for milk-intended coffees.
 - Bialetti generally produces very heavy, earthy, bitter results.
 Viable only for milk-required coffees.
 - 9barista so far never worked well with light roasts and/or fruity beans, seems to prefer dark and earthy.
-Works well with darker roasts.
+Suited for darker roasts.

 ---